Run an Avalanche Node Using the Install Script

 We have a shell (bash) script that installs AvalancheGo on your computer.
 This script sets up full, running node in a matter of minutes with minimal user input required.
 Script can also be used for unattended, automated installs.

-Avalanche is an incredibly lightweight protocol, so nodes can run on commodity hardware with the following mimimum specifications.
-Note that as network usage increases, hardware requirements may change.
+Avalanche is an incredibly lightweight protocol, so nodes can run on commodity hardware with the following minimum specifications.

 - CPU: Equivalent of 8 AWS vCPU